Programs

 Joy of Birding

-Have you been hoping to find a hands-on way to build upon your skills as a birder while experiencing the incredible spectacles of birdlife in coastal Maine?
-If so, then this session is for you!
-This session aims to provide a better understanding birds while expanding upon your skills in identifying by sight and by ear.
+This session aims to provide a better understanding of birds while expanding upon your skills in identifying by sight and by ear.
 Surround yourself in the splendors and nurturing land and seascapes of coastal Maine, while living on a quiet island surrounded by birds.

 Join us in experiencing the transformative magic of Hog Island Camp.
 Absorb nature’s rich boost of relaxation, a renewed sense of wonder and discovery, while learning with new friends.
 It will be a joy that will last a lifetime.